What are the benefits of an integrated backup system?

 The BlueMind server performs the backup of production data securely, comprehensively and immediately.
 The client's backup software must be configured not to historize data.
 That way, the third-party backup software retrieves the contents of the backup made by BlueMind and transfers it to another tape or other medium.

 NFS mount configuration

 For ext3 or ext4 NFS mount points, you need to apply the options nodiratime and noatime to speed up disk access.
 Advanced file systems such as NTFS, ext3/4 allow you to know the last file access date.
 For each file read, an additional writing operation is performed in order to modify the last file access date and check it.
 Here is an example of mount for the file /etc/fstab:

 Next, we recommend that you test the mount to make sure it is running properly, using the following command lines:

 Make sure that rights are set properly:

 Then, delete this test file:

-To use the same path to access your latest backup all the time, you may want to use the following script which creates a "last" folder always pointing to the latest backup:
+To use the same path to access your latest backup all the time, you may want to use the script

 The admin console allows you to configure the number of daily backups you want to keep.

 To set up a backup policy, go to the BlueMind administration page > Backup and Restore > Settings > Configuration: